Banner Image

 • Are recovering from alcohol use disorder or can’t control how much you drink

-• Have a health condition that can be made worse by drinking (such as liver disease or HIV)
+• Have a health condition that can get worse if you drink (such as liver disease or high blood pressure)

 • Plan to drive or do other activities that require skill, coordination, and alertness (like using sharp tools or cooking on a stove)